TheVirtuoid/FunWithJavaScript-Public/games/hold-that-tower/design.md

 4. Guns can never take damage, nor can they be removed.
 5. The tower can take damage, and the game is over when the tower reaches 0 health / hit points.
 6. The tower takes damage when an enemy touches it.
+7. The tower takes damage when a missile hits it.
-7. The tower's maximum health can be upgraded.
+8. The tower's maximum health can be upgraded.
-8. The tower's current health can be upgraded.
+9. The tower's current health can be upgraded.
-9. The tower will have a defensive wall that can absorb damage from enemies before damage is inflicted on the tower.
+10. The tower will have a defensive wall that can absorb damage from enemies before damage is inflicted on the tower.
-10. The defensive wall can be upgraded to increase its health and damage absorption.
+11. The defensive wall can be upgraded to increase its damage absorption.
-11. The tower begins with a single gun and no defensive wall.
+12. The tower begins with a single gun and no defensive wall.

 ## The Runners
 1. Runners are small characters that run from the tower to collect prizes dropped by defeated enemies.
 2. Runners can be upgraded to increase their speed and hit points
-3. Enemies can destroy runners.
+3. Enemies can destroy runners with missiles.
 When that happens, they drop whatever they were carrying.
 4. A player can increase the number of runners.
 5. Runners are replenished to their maximum number after each round.
 6. A player begins with one runner.